roseengineering/soapytcp/README.md

 The --freeze option prevents the ExtIO from changing the frequency, sampling rate, and gain settings of the device.
 Note, since multiple users can connect to the server and change settings, using freeze can prevent conflicts.

+The --block option lets you reduce the number of data blocks sent by the RTLTCP server, and therefore the bandwidth used by the server.
+One means all blocks.
+Two means every other block.
+This is like decimation but retains the FFT frequency range.

 ## with openwebrx